sguox002/leetcode/review/math1.md

     }
 ```

-1025.
+### 1025.
 Divisor Game
-Alice and Bob take turns playing a game, with Alice starting first.
+Alice and Bob take turns playing a game, with Alice starting first.<br/>

 Initially, there is a number N on the chalkboard.
-On each player's turn, that player makes a move consisting of:
+On each player's turn, that player makes a move consisting of:<br/>

-Choosing any x with 0 < x < N and N % x == 0.
+Choosing any x with 0 < x < N and N % x == 0.<br/>
-Replacing the number N on the chalkboard with N - x.
+Replacing the number N on the chalkboard with N - x.<br/>
-Also, if a player cannot make a move, they lose the game.
+Also, if a player cannot make a move, they lose the game.<br/>

-Return True if and only if Alice wins the game, assuming both players play optimally.
+Return True if and only if Alice wins the game, assuming both players play optimally.<br/>

-math fact: odd number only has odd factors, even number must have an even factor.
+math fact: odd number only has odd factors, even number must have an even factor.<br/>
+even number will win.

 ## Part 2: still easy but need math thinking

-168. Excel Sheet Column Title ***
+### 168. Excel Sheet Column Title ***

 math:  N=T(XY)=(X-'A'+1)*26+(Y-'A'+1)
 N%26=Y-'A'+1, Y=N%26-1+'A', note N%26 will get 0 to 25, if we get 0, then we will get a char in front of A which is incorrect.